On a question of Slaman and Steel: Strengthenings of the Kuratowski-Mycielski theorem

 \section{Strengthenings of the Kuratowski-Mycielski theorem}

-Two often used constructions in computability theory are \begin{enumerate} \item There is a Borel function $f \from \cantor \to \cantor$ so that if $x_0, \ldots, x_n$ are distinct, then $f(x_0), \ldots f(x_n)$ are mutually $1$-generic. \item There is a Borel function $f \from \cantor \to \cantor$ so that for all $x$, $f(x)$ is $x$-generic. \end{enumerate} (1) is true since there is a tree of mutual $1$-generics (hence $f$ in (1) may be continuous).
-(2) is true since $x'$ can compute an $x$-generic real uniformly.
+Two often used constructions in computability theory are \begin{enumerate} \item There is a Borel function $f \from \cantor \to \cantor$ so that if $x_0, \ldots, x_n$ are distinct, then $f(x_0), \ldots f(x_n)$ are mutually $1$-generic. \item There is a Borel function $f \from \cantor \to \cantor$ so that for all $x$, $f(x)$ is $x$-generic. \end{enumerate} (1) is true since there is a perfect tree whose infinite paths are mutual $1$-generics (hence $f$ in (1) may be continuous).
+(2) is true since $x'$ can compute an $x$-generic real uniformly, and so $f$ in this case may be Baire class $1$ (i.e. $\bfSigma^0_2$-measurable).

 It is impossible to have a function $f$ with both properties (1) and (2):